You’re new to WriteShop Primary. Now what?

 - Portable white board and dry-erase markers

-- Writing supplies organized in pencil boxes or zip-top pouches
+- Writing supplies organized in pencil boxes or colorful zip-top pouches

 - WriteShop Primary Teacher’s Guide